jehogo/backend-coding-challenge/README.md

 1. **Entity Modeling with TypeORM**

    - **Task Entity:** Represents an individual unit of work with attributes like `taskType`, `status`, `progress`, and references to a `Workflow`.
-   Furthermore, one Task entity could be preceded by another task.
+   Tasks can have dependencies, where one task can be preceded by another task, enabling sequential execution.
    - **Workflow Entity:** Groups multiple tasks into a defined sequence or steps, allowing complex multi-step processes.
-   Each workflow save the result in its `finalResult` attribute.
+   Each workflow saves the result in its `finalResult` attribute.

 2. **Workflow Creation from YAML**